Sharvarioka/Auto_project/README.md

 **Ros version**- noetic
 **Ubuntu version** -20.04

-Follow the instructions on http://wiki.ros.org/noetic/Installation/Ubuntu to install ros noetic.__
+Follow the instructions: __
-To install and configure ros environment, follow http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment__ Now in the src folder of catkin workspace clone this git repo.__
+**To install ros noetic:** http://wiki.ros.org/noetic/Installation/Ubuntu **To install and configure ros environment:** http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment Now in the src folder of catkin workspace clone this git repo.

 I have made some minor changes in the cpp program taken from https://github.com/DhavalGujarathi/T-.git.
 This program gives the coordinates of path using T* algorithm.
 The modified cpp program is uploaded in this repo with name motion-planner-final.cpp.
-This program requires files such as: query_papereg.dat- LTL query must be specified here, cfile_rec.dat- 2D workspace discription file.
+This program requires files such as:
+**query_papereg.dat**- LTL query must be specified here, **cfile_rec.dat**- 2D workspace discription file.

 Follow the procedure given in https://github.com/DhavalGujarathi/T-.git to get the outout of motion-planner-final.cpp.
 Output of this program will be two files : prefix_file_1.txt and suffix_file_1.txt.
 These are the prefix and suffix cycles.

 Put these two files in python_scripts folder where driver python codes are present.

-Use following commands on terminal to run the code: cd catkin_ws/ source devel/setup.bash catkin_make roslaunch t_star_turtlebot t_star_launch_turtlebot.launch x_pos:=0.5 y_pos:=0.5
+Use following **commands** on terminal to open world: cd catkin_ws/ source devel/setup.bash catkin_make roslaunch t_star_turtlebot t_star_launch_turtlebot.launch x_pos:=0.5 y_pos:=0.5
 This will open the world and spawn robot

-In another terminal use following commands to run the driver code: cd catkin_ws/ source devel/setup.bash rosrun t_star_turtlebot ControllerUpdate.py
+In another terminal use following **commands to run the driver code**: cd catkin_ws/ source devel/setup.bash rosrun t_star_turtlebot ControllerUpdate.py